emes30/docker-python3-flask-uwsgi-mssql/README.md

 Based on Debian 12.

-Python has already installed following packages and its dependacies:
+Python has already installed following packages and its dependancies:

 ```
 alembic==1.13.1